marc2332/bliss/doc/docs/config_p201.md

     -   10 input channels
     -   2 input/output channels

-The *C208* has been discontinued and is not supported by bliss.
+The *C208* model has been discontinued and is not supported by BLISS.

 !!! warning
     BLISS is tested with the 3.3 version of the P201 kernel driver.